-Treasury may request that certain agencies report routine daily, weekly, or monthly estimated deposit and disbursement activity.
-Treasury may require that an agency provide a rolling forecast covering, for example, daily estimates for three business days or estimated weekly totals of deposits and disbursements for a six week period.
+Treasury may request that certain entities report routine daily, weekly, or monthly estimated deposit and disbursement activity.
+Treasury may require that an entity provide a rolling forecast covering, for example, daily estimates for three business days or estimated weekly totals of deposits and disbursements for a six-week period.

 The need for such reporting generally is determined by the magnitude of dollar amounts and the volatility of timing for such activity.
-In such cases, Treasury works with both agency budget and financial office personnel to set up reporting schedules and forms that achieve Treasury’s information requirements within the framework of the agency’s information systems and staffing.
+In such cases, Treasury works with both entity budget and financial office personnel to set up reporting schedules and forms that achieve Treasury’s information requirements within the framework of the entity’s information systems and staffing.

 To report cash forecasting information to the Fiscal Service Cash Reporting Branch, use the following:

 To become a CASH TRACK web user, use the following: